kammitama5/kammitama5.github.io/_posts/2021-4-24-Saturday-April-24th.md

 the specificity of certain aspects.
 Years ago in our Haskell Meetup, one of the things that excited me about our local Meetup was that it was the first programming thing I had been to where people were having heated debates about how to solve a thing, or about the syntax.
 It was so engrossing.
 Things *mattered*.
 - These days, I've been really enjoying my professor's Maths Cryptography class.
 It's so engaging and it's one of those spaces where things do matter.
+My professor has given us a couple opportunities to research and write "Impress Me" papers in which we can go down into a Cryptography rabbit hole, and even though we can technically write a couple pages or so, all of my reports have been at least 7 pages because I just find myself getting lost in the material, at 4am, wanting to learn more.
+The community is also pretty amazing, and fun, too, and they have convinced me to get a tablet, since it's the closest thing to doing Maths in a virtual, shareable way that isn't a blackboard.
 - I joined a cryptography group this week with some really awesome people, and now I'm in a Telegram group with them.
 And I've found myself staying up at
 4am working through and reading things, and writing code, just because it's fun and I couldn't really imagine doing anything else with my time.
 But I have to be wary of burnout.
 Many times, it's not the work, but the negativity and gaslighting by other people that burns me out.